euanlow/euanlow/README.md

 🔹CI/CD tools (Jenkins, Azure DevOps) <br>
 🔹Product Management tools (Atlassian - Jira and Confluence, Azure DevOps Boards and Repos). <br>
 <br>
-Although I work mainly in the SAP technology ecosystem, I am constantly looking for opportunities to expand my skillset beyond the SAP world. <br>
+Although I work mainly in the SAP technology ecosystem, I am constantly looking for opportunities to expand my skillset, outside the SAP world. <br>
-I have much interest in new technology, and love learning new things outside of my existing skillset. <br> I am currently located in BASF's Digital Hub Kuala Lumpur, consulting for BASF on their Digitalization journey. <br>
+I have much interest in new technology, and love exploring and pushing new boundaries when it comes to technological advances. <br>
+I am currently located in BASF's Digital Hub Kuala Lumpur, consulting for BASF on their Digitalization journey. <br>
 Let's connect and collaborate!
 You can find links to my LinkedIn and my email address below.
 Feel free to reach out to me, and let's change the world with software! 🚀